HeidelTime/heideltime/doc/readme.txt

 include for example biomedical studies, in which temporal information is often given relative to a document-specific "local" time frame.

-In addition to HeidelTime with resources for English, German, and Dutch, the UIMA HeidelTime kit contains collection readers, cas consumers, and analysis engines to process temporal annotated corpora and reproduce HeidelTime's evaluation results on these corpora.
+In addition to HeidelTime with resources for the respective languages, the UIMA HeidelTime kit contains collection readers, cas consumers, and analysis engines to process temporal annotated corpora and reproduce HeidelTime's evaluation results on these corpora.
 The HeidelTime kit
 contains: